 General Production Process

-To finish the stone texture of the lantern, a style is chosen in accordance with the overall harmony of the piece, for example, smooth, granular, or even line, or a shark skin texture, or a rough natural stone finish.
+- 5. Finishing After carving, the surface of the stone lantern is finished with special tools.
+There are several different finishing techniques, including polishing, stippling, and hammering.
+To finish the stone texture of the lantern, a style is chosen in accordance with the overall harmony of the piece, for example, smooth, granular, or even line, a shark skin texture, or a rough natural stone finish.

 Where to Buy & More Information

 Shimane Bussan Kankokan

 ClosedAround the New Year